 - Do you pay by standing order?
 There is often a short delay in notification reaching us of a standing order arriving in our bank account.
 This can again result in the problem of the newsletter being packaged and sent to you before we have time to process your payment and update your membership record.

-- We're all fallible and the TMSA staff (busily trying to do the work of about ten people between the three of them) are no exception!
+- We're all fallible and the TMSA staff (busily trying to do the work of about three people with one person) are no exception!
 Very occasionally, because of human error when entering information on our database, your membership record may have been given an incorrect renewal date.
 This will result in a lapsed letter being generated by the system.
-We're introducing new training to try to eliminate this (albeit rare) problem.
 If you have only recently joined the TMSA, received your welcome letter and membership card but then received a lapsed notice with your first newsletter mailing, this is the most likely explanation.
 Let us know and we'll sort this out immediately for you.

 Q. I have cancelled my membership but the TMSA is still taking money from my bank. / I have changed to a different membership category and the TMSA is taking the wrong amount from my bank.